UniFi Cloud Gateway Max (UCG-MAX) Review: Specs, Performance, and Comparisons

 -

-Integrated Video Surveillance Storage: Configurable NVMe storage for UniFi Protect eliminates the need for a separate NVR in small deployments and works with the latest G6 cameras.
+Built-In NVR Storage: Configurable NVMe storage for UniFi Protect eliminates a separate recorder and supports the latest G6 cameras.

 Cons